 This course prepares students for signing conversations and stories with a focus on building narrative skills, moving from an informal setting to a more formal presentation by incorporating American Sign Language structure and grammar and exposure to deaf culture.
-(3 credits, 3 Lecture)

-Composition I Pathway IAI C1 900
+Composition I Pathway

+IAI C1 900

-Prerequisite: Must assess into ENG 007 or take ENG 005 with a minimum grade of "C" Students will study the writing process by reading essays illustrating a variety of rhetorical strategies, analyzing texts, and writing, revising, and editing short essays.
+Prerequisite: Must assess into ENG 007 or take ENG 005 with a minimum grade

+Students will study the writing process by reading essays illustrating a variety of rhetorical strategies, analyzing texts, and writing, revising, and editing short essays.
 Course is for students who have assessed into developmental English, receiving supplemental instruction for course completion.

-Course Level Fee 2 (4 credits, 3 Lecture, 2 Lab/Lab-Discussion)
+Composition I

-ENG 120 Composition I IAI C1 900
+IAI C1 900

 Prerequisite: Must assess into ENG 120 or take ENG 007 with minimum grade of "C".

-Students will study the writing process by reading essays that illustrate a variety of rhetorical strategies, analyzing writing tasks rhetorical strategies, analyzing writing tasks and texts, and writing, revising, and editing short essays.
-Course Level Fee 2 (3 credits, 3 Lecture)
+Students will study the writing process by reading essays that illustrate a variety of rhetorical strategies, analyzing writing tasks and texts, and writing, revising, and editing short essays.

-ENG 121 Composition II
+Composition II